Rashmi-Kumari123/react/README.md

 React apps are made out of components.
 A component is a piece of the UI (user interface) that has its own logic and appearance.
 A component can be as small as a button, or as large as an entire page.

-.jsx(file) gives me facility to write html + javascript together
+.jsx(file) gives me facility to write html + javascript together inside curly braces, write your variable name
+Using props, we pass value from parent to child using variable as props.

 ## Available Scripts